rgathiriver/rgathiriver.github.io/privacy-policy.md

-Here is a simple example of a privacy policy for your church app that you can customize and use.
-Once you have finalized your privacy policy, follow the steps to upload it to GitHub and generate a URL for your Google Play Console.

----

-### Sample Privacy Policy for Redeemed Gospel Athi River Church App

 **Privacy Policy**

-Redeemed Gospel Athi River built the Church App to provide users with sermons, church developments, and information on tithes and offerings.
-This app is intended for members and individuals interested in staying informed about church activities.
-This page is used to inform visitors about our policies regarding the collection, use, and disclosure of Personal Information.
+Redeemed Gospel Athi River built the Church App to provide users with sermons, church news, and information on tithes and offerings.
+This app is designed for members and individuals interested in church activities.
+This page explains our policies on the collection, use, and disclosure of Personal Information.

 #### Information We Collect
 1. **Personal Information**: To enable a personalized experience, we may collect certain information such as your name, email address, phone number, and other details required for user authentication and app functionality.